 To use the TDEE calculator, you must input your age, gender, pounds, and height in inches.
 You will also need to identify and choose your activity level:

 - Sedentary – Little to no exercise or a desk job.

 - Lightly Active – Light exercise 1-3 days/week.

 - Moderately Active – Moderate exercise 3-5 days/week.

 - Very Active – Heavy exercise 6-7 days/week.

-- Extremely Active – Very heavy exercise, hard labor, training twice per day.
+- Extremely Active – Extreme exercise, hard labor, and training twice daily.

-As an example, a 30 year old male, 70 inches tall who weighs 200 pounds and is sedentary would require 2249 Calories to maintain his current body weight.
-If that same man increased his activity level to “Moderately Active” he would burn on average 2904 Calories, an additional 600+ calories.
+For example, a 30-year-old male, 70 inches tall, who weighs 200 pounds and is sedentary, requires 2249 calories to maintain his current body weight.
+However, if that same man increased his activity level to “Moderately active,” he would burn, on average, 2,904 calories, an additional 600+ calories.

-Total Daily Energy Expenditure or TDEE is the total number of calories that your body burns in one day.
-Once you know your TDEE, you will be able to design your weight loss (or weight gain) program more effectively.
-Eat more to gain weight, eat less (or increase your activity level) to lose weight.
+Total Daily Energy Expenditure, or TDEE, is the total number of calories your body burns in one day.
+Once you know your TDEE, you will design your weight loss (or weight gain) program more effectively.
+For example, eat more to gain weight, eat less (or increase your activity level) to lose weight.